JuuwonLee/first_my_github/README.md

 # JuuwonLee.github.io

-I made this github to learn about Back-End Development.
+I made this github to learn about Pull-Stack Development.